Rippowam Cisqua School

 This was hands-on, collaborative learning at its finest.
 Over the course of several months, the students worked together in small groups to build and test their interactive and innovative projects, engaging in problem solving along the way.
 Creativity was also a critical component of their work in the labs.
 In addition, the third grade students worked with their art teacher to build murals and 3-D figures for electrified movie scenes that they created.
 On the day of the Science Exploratorium, the students had the opportunity to teach what they had learned to other students, parents, teachers, and other members of the community.

-The theme for this year’s Science Exploratorium was “A Community on Mars.”
+The theme for this year’s Science Fair was “A Community on Mars.”
 The Sky Room on the Lower Campus was filled with wonderful space-age projects where the young experts were on hand to happily share their knowledge.
-The first grade students learned about air molecules and space, and they then designed fully operational air compressed rockets for the Science Exploratorium.
+The first grade students learned about air molecules and space, and they then designed fully operational air compressed rockets for the Science Fair.
 Visitors were encouraged to test these engineering marvels, with guidance from the student designers.
 Second grade students experimented with different types of simple machines and built various functional models including a greenhouse, a Ferris wheel, seesaw, fishing pole, mini-golf holes, cranes, a well and rovers.
 The third grade students studied electricity, and during the course of their studies, they learned how different electrical circuits work.
-Their knowledge was on full display at the Science Exploratorium, where they showcased fully electrified projects that they wired themselves.
+Their knowledge was on full display at the Science Fair, where they showcased fully electrified projects that they wired themselves.
 Over the past several months, the fourth grade students became experts on the solar system, and they designed and built interactive games to share their knowledge of the data they had researched.
 In Computer class, the students incorporated technology into many of their projects as well by using iPads to showcase their work.

 Project based learning is marvelously messy and complicated.
 It lies at the heart of RCS because it builds the habits of mind that are essential to learning.
-Nowhere is this more evident than in the Science Exploratorium projects.
+Nowhere is this more evident than in the Science Fair projects.
 The students are given the gift of time to struggle a bit to figure things out and make them work.
 As they do so, they express their ideas artistically, as well as orally and in writing, they apply scientific concepts as they build models that represent their ideas, and they negotiate leadership roles around a common goal through collaborative teamwork.
 Each lesson learned builds the foundation that will sustain a passion for exploration and problem solving throughout their lives.